February 28, 2021

 … And when you do, be prepared for a different life.

-For many leaders scaling upon PMF is an absolute nightmare.
-Not to Peter Odgaard-Jensen, however.
-Peter is the CEO of CT Global – one of the scaleups that definitely reached PMF.
-It hasn’t been an easy ride and it wasn’t a bulls eye after the first attempt.
-Exactly as David Skok pointed out – their product didn’t fit the entire market from day one.
+For many executives, scaling PMF is an absolute nightmare.
+But not for Peter Odgaard-Jensen.
+Peter is CEO of CT Global – one of the scaleups that has definitely achieved PMF.
+It wasn’t easy, and it wasn’t a slam dunk.
+Just like David Skok said – their product didn’t fit the whole market from day one.

 Fast forward to today.
-CT Global has made onto the next level, and that has required quite a change across the organization.
-What I learned from the CEO was that as much as CT Global is an extraordinary company, the transition they went through was no surprise:
+CT Global has moved to the next level and that has required quite a change in the whole organisation.
+What I learnt from the CEO was that as much as CT Global is an extraordinary company, the transition they went through was no surprise:

-Take school of thought: Whereas startups worry about hypothesis testing, business model testing, customer development, venture finance – Peter, as a growth company executive, worries as much about execution, accounting, engineering, management and administration.
+Take the school of thought: While startups worry about hypothesis testing, business model testing, customer development and venture funding, Peter, as the leader of a growth company, worries just as much about execution, accounting, engineering, management and administration.

-Or metrics: Startups consider customer acquisition cost, customer lifetime value, average selling price/order size, monthly burn rate.
-But Peter’s focus is as much on balance sheet, cash flow statement, and income statement.
+Or metrics: Startups look at customer acquisition costs, customer lifetime value, average selling price/order size, monthly burn rate.
+But Peter is just as focused on the balance sheet, cash flow statement and profit and loss statement.

-Or management: Where startups work 24/7, are opportunistic & agile, perhaps autocratic, and work very much hands-on with a passionate vision, Peter manages people, plans,, and processes; and has a primary focus on execution and repeatability.
+Or management: Where startups work 24/7, are opportunistic and agile, perhaps autocratic, and work very hands-on with a passionate vision, Peter manages people, plans and processes; and has a primary focus on execution and repeatability.

 Why does it matter?

-Because performing according to your place in the life cycle creates most value.
+Because acting according to your place in the life cycle creates the most value.

-I see quite a few worrying about the wrong things or at the wrong time.
+I see a lot of people worrying about the wrong things or at the wrong time.
 It destroys value in terms of missed opportunities, low productivity and so on.